petaSk98/Brackify-Feedback/README.md

 Each matchup runs for a set time (1–24 hours, chosen by the organizer).
 When time runs out, the entry with more votes advances.
 If the organizer set a vote threshold, the round can close early once all matchups reach it.

-**Ties:** If both entries have the same number of votes, the higher-seeded entry advances.
-In the final, a tie means both entries share the win as co-champions.
+**Ties:** If both entries have the same number of votes, the entry with the stronger tournament record (higher average win percentage from previous rounds) advances.
+In the first round, where there is no history, a coin flip decides.
+In the final, a tie means both entries share the win as co-champions, with the stronger record holder featured as the primary winner.
 Tied matchups are marked in the bracket.

 ### After you vote